hard1k99/E-commerce-in-react/README.md

 4. Click 'Save.'
 5. A live link will be displayed in a green banner when the deployment is successful.

-You can access the live website [here](https://igordinuzzi.github.io/ecommerce-site-react/).

 ## Credits

-- Design and Development: Igor Dinuzzi
+- Design and Development: Hardik Chaudhary
 - Content Creation: ChatGPT
-- Iconography: FontAwesome
-- Icons: The Noun Project
-- Images: Sourced from Unsplash and Freepik